2021–22 Liga de Expansión MX season

-The 2021–22 Liga de Expansión MX season is the second professional season of the second-tier football division in Mexico.
-The season is divided into two championships - the Torneo Apertura and the Torneo Clausura — each in an identical format and each contested by the same seventeen teams.
-The Apertura tournament will begin in the summer of 2021.
-The Clausura tournament will begin in January 2022.
+The 2021–22 Liga de Expansión MX season was the 3rd and 4th edition of the second level professional division of Mexican football.
+The season was divided into two short tournaments, which was called Apertura 2021 and Clausura 2022, each tournament with an identical format and contested by the same 17 participating clubs.
+It was started on 27 July 2021 and ended on 14 May 2022.

 Changes from the previous season

 The Liga de Expansión MX is a Mexican football league founded in 2020 as part of the Mexican Football Federation's "Stabilization Project", which has the primary objective of rescuing the financially troubled teams from the Ascenso MX and prevent the disappearance of a second-tier league in Mexico, for which there will be no promotion and relegation during the following six years.
 The project also attempts for Liga MX and former Ascenso MX teams to consolidate stable projects with solid basis, sports-wise and administrative-wise, financially wise and in infrastructure.